 Pets – especially cats – have always been important to Martha.
 That's why almost every single one of her books has a cat as a character, and her First Kids mysteries feature a first dog with too much energy, Hooligan.

-Martha currently lives in Philadelphia, Pennsylvania, where she enjoys writing, running, making pies, entertaining guests, walking her neighbors' dog, Franklin, and picking up litter.
+Martha recently moved to Boulder, Colorado, where she enjoys writing, running, making pies, entertaining her baby granddaughter and hiking.